richardreiter/melo-merch/README.md

 ### Design

-- The colour scheme is gold old fashion/classic black & white - [contrast passes a11y validation.](https://color.a11y.com/)
+- The colour scheme is a classic black & white - [contrast passes a11y validation.](https://color.a11y.com/)
 ![Color scheme contrast validation](media/docs/a11y-color-contrast.png)

 - [Google Fonts](https://fonts.google.com/) was used for the website's font.
-The Playfair Display font was used as it gives an air of elegance and it's a stylish font.
+The Playfair Display font was chosen as it gives an air of elegance, and it is a stylish font.

 ## Features